FBoucher/stream-projects/Streams/2019-11-27-Adding-Social-Login-to-project-Use-r-vote.md

 Summary
 -------

-In this session, Frank is trying to add social login to the project Use-R-vote but things won't work as expected.
+In this life session, Frank is trying to add social login to the project Use-R-vote but things won't work as expected.
 The version of .Net Core is not the good one...
 Definitely a good learning stream.

 Replay
 ------